psychemedia/sin-eater-resources/resources/YCYMR_y-cymro.md

 p6

 ...
 Fiona Macleod depicts the genuine Celts of the Highlands.
 She has published three volumes, Pharais," "The Mountain Lover," and the Sin-Eater."
 Terrible books are they to read.
-Thev make one's hair stand on end.
+They make one's hair stand on end.
 To thousands of readers they have revealed depths of Celtic character and temperament undreamt of. ...